jibintgeorgecareer-DEV/CROPILOT-AI-Farmer-Support-System/README.md

 * Potato disease detection
 * Tomato disease detection

-These are two models (cocoa_disease.h5 & potato_tomato.h5) trained on my laptop with tensorflow & Keras.
+There are two models (cocoa_disease.h5 & potato_tomato.h5) trained on my laptop with tensorflow & Keras.
 The image datasets are from Kaggle.

 The system uses: